msenay/ProductManagementService/README.md

 Once Docker Compose finishes building and starting the containers, you can access the services:

 ##### Frontend:
-Open your browser and go to http://localhost:3000.
+Open your browser and go to [http://localhost:3000](http://localhost:3000).

-<p>Frontend has its own README.md file so you can check it in frontend directory</p>
+Frontend has its own [README.md](frontend/README.md) file so you can check it in frontend directory.

 ##### Backend API:
-Access the API at http://localhost:8000.
+Access the API at [http://localhost:8000](http://localhost:8000).
-For example, the product listing endpoint is available at http://localhost:8000/list-products/.
+For example, the product listing endpoint is available at [http://localhost:8000/list-products/](http://localhost:8000/list-products/).

-<p>Backend has its own README.md file so you can check it in Backend directory</p>
+Backend has its own [README.md](backend/README.md) file so you can check it in the Backend directory.

 ##### Docker Compose Configuration
 The docker-compose.yml file manages all the services needed for the project: